GlueOps/deployment-configurations/README.md

 Configurations unique to each environment, such as image tag, secrets, and port, are stored within the various directories contained within the `env` directory in a `values.yaml` file.

-`previews` is a special directory that is used to configure ephemeral deployments based upon opene pull requests are is covered in more detail in this [document](tbd).
+`previews` is a special directory that is used to configure ephemeral deployments based upon open pull requests are is covered in more detail in this [document](tbd).

 ```sh
 apps